Jeomhps/MiniGLIBC-Shell/README.md

 ![Fixed mini_scanf](images/working_scanf.png)

 Keep in mind that in both screenshots, I do a `mini_scanf` then `mini_printf` what `mini_scanf` has read, explaining why we see what the user entered two times with a cropped part (the remaining characters).

+### Question 22:

+The three function `mini_strlen`, `mini_strcpy` and `mini_strcmp` are really prone to buffer onverflow, to fix this we have to implement several verification especially for null string in any of those (which is a special case).

 ### Question 31:
 **What happens if the program terminates when the write buffer of a file isn’t full?**